zhna123/weatherApp/README.md

 This exercise is for practicing using javascript async functions.

-It allows you to enter a location(Zip or City/State code/Country code) and get the current weather stats. (api supported by openweather; graphs by gifhy)
+It allows you to enter a location(Zip, City, or City,State code,Country code) and get the current weather stats. (api supported by openweather; graphs by gifhy)